There is something very liberating about an open road, a long drive, some good music and wind in your hair…

 The good feeling that a road trip comes with is second to none, and that is how it is ought to be.
 Team Escape Route brings you a quick check list of the do’s and don’ts to ensure the experience lives in your memories for all the good reasons.
 Here you go:

 - Carry shades and headband; for when you roll down the windows, long hair gets messy and this holds true for guys too.

 - Always wear loose and comfortable clothes for the road trip.
-Do not wear flip-flops as it can get stuck between the driving pedals by mistake, shoes are a better bet.
+Do not wear flip-flops, especially for the driver as it can get stuck between the driving pedals by mistake, shoes are a better bet.

 - Eat only to taste and not hog, do not stuff yourself too much at Dhabas.
 Keep protein or energy bars handy, as you cannot surprise your stomach with all the roadside food.
-Stomach infection is common during long road trips.
-Rely on fruits and bottled water mostly while you keep tasting in the local culinary delights.
+An upset stomach is common during long road trips.
+Rely on fruits and bottled water mostly while you keep tasting in the local culinary delights rationally.